Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-The first description of \acp{CRN} realizing neuron components of {NNs} dates to the work in \cite{hjelmfelt1991chemical}, where a neuron was prototyped through an enzyme reaction system.\footnote{\ac{CRN} is an abstraction of the dynamics of a system of chemical reactions given by a finite set of differential equations; see \cite[Sec.
-3.1]{nagipogu2023survey}.} Subsequent work develops neurons through the connection of logic gates, where a \num{2}-neuron feedforward {NN} is realized in \cite{agiza2024phcontrolled} to perform as a classifier of black and white images.
-The linear neuron operation, as shown in appendix, \Cref{fig_NN_architecture}, results from mixing encoded bit-1s and bit-0s, analogous to acid and base compounds.
-The non-linear component of the neuron is realized by thresholding with the pH indicator.
-The classifier identifies $8\times 8 $ resolution images of handwritten digits with an accuracy larger than $\SI{95}{\percent}$.\footnote{The handwritten images are taken from the \ac{MNIST} database \cite{deng2012mnist}.}
+In the digital domain, reported research emulates neurons through chemical implementation and integration of logic gates.
+Basically, a set of excitatory and inhibitory chemical reactions is connected by common substrates to realize logical operations such as \texttt{AND}, \texttt{OR}, and \texttt{NOT}.\footnote{A \ac{CRN} is an abstraction of the dynamics of a system of chemical reactions given by a finite set of differential equations; see \cite[Sec.
+3.1]{nagipogu2023survey}.} The first description of \acp{CRN}, realizing neuron components of McCulloch–Pitts neurons,\footnote{McCulloch–Pitts neurons have only two possible states, either firing or quiescent.} dates back to the work in \cite{hjelmfelt1991chemical}, where a neuron was prototyped through an enzyme reaction system in free-diffusion environments.
+Subsequent work develops neurons by connecting logic gates, in which a \num{2}-neuron feedforward {NN} is realized in \cite{agiza2024phcontrolled} to classify black-and-white images.
+The linear neuron operation results from mixing encoded bit-1s and bit-0s, analogous to the mixing of acid and base compounds.
+The neuron’s non-linearity is implemented via pH-based thresholding.
+The classifier identifies $8\times 8 $ resolution images of handwritten digits with an accuracy larger than $\SI{95}{\percent}$.